LjeNuiN/freeCodeCamp/docs/how-to-setup-wsl.md

 We recommend you install the LTS release for Node.js with a node version manager - [nvm](https://github.com/nvm-sh/nvm#installing-and-updating).
 In your terminal, run the nvm installer like this:

+> [!TIP]
+> We recommend updating to the latest stable releases of the software listed above, also known as Long Term Support (LTS) releases.
+However, some npm packages may not be comptible with newer versions of node.
+NVM can allow you to use npm packages with the compatible versions of node.
+Be mindeful of your current node version before upagrading incase it causes issues with some of your ongoing projects outside of freeCodeCamp

 ```console
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash